- How Do I Know If I’m Eligible For Traffic School?

 If you have a CDL, you are responsible for contacting the DMV Driver Safety Unit at (916) 657-6452.
 This is required so that the DMV does not assess the point against your total NOTS point count.
 The point will still show on your driving record, however.

 After you complete the program, a conviction will appear on your driving record at the DMV.
-However, a point will not appear for the offense.
+However, a point will not appear for the traffic citation.

 Note that if you choose to plead not guilty you may be made ineligible for traffic school.
-However, even if you lose your trial, judicial officers can still use their discretion to offer you traffic school.
+However, even if you lose your trial, the court judge or officer can still use their discretion to offer you traffic school.

 You can view the official California court website for more information.